IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Network Ports
 -------------

-Remember how under "Decisions to Make" in the :doc:`prep` section we mentioned you'll need to make a decision about whether or not to introduce a proxy in front of the Dataverse software such as Apache or nginx?
+Remember how under "Decisions to Make" in the :doc:`prep` section we mentioned you'll need to make a decision about whether or not to introduce a proxy in front of the Dataverse Software such as Apache or nginx?
 The time has come to make that decision.

 The need to redirect port HTTP (port 80) to HTTPS (port 443) for security has already been mentioned above and the fact that Payara puts these services on 8080 and 8181, respectively, was touched on in the :doc:`installation-main` section.
 In production, you don't want to tell your users to use your Dataverse installation on ports 8080 and 8181.
 You should have them use the standard HTTPS port, which is 443.

-Your decision to proxy or not should primarily be driven by which features of the Dataverse software you'd like to use.
+Your decision to proxy or not should primarily be driven by which features of the Dataverse Software you'd like to use.
 If you'd like to use Shibboleth, the decision is easy because proxying or "fronting" Payara with Apache is required.
 The details are covered in the :doc:`shibboleth` section.

 If you'd like to use TwoRavens, you should also consider fronting with Apache because you will be required to install an Apache anyway to make use of the rApache module.
 For details, see the :doc:`r-rapache-tworavens` section.